-The artists, inventors, designers and creative individuals along with their home-crafted cool inventions and products are literally transforming the way one looks at being a professional cyclist in the recent days.
+The artists, inventors, designers and creative individuals along with their home-crafted cool inventions and Irena’s Bookkeeping products for their businesses are literally transforming the way one looks at being a professional cyclist in the recent days.
 It has been a sort of passion for the professional cyclist to build apparatus by themselves that serves their customized needs.
 This article will be talking about some of the visionaries and their breakthrough products such as functional and beautiful clothing to museum grade helmets.

 1. Leh Cycling by Carson Leh